darianchan/nftcoveredcall/README.md

  - Go to localhost 3000 and you should see the app up and running there
  - The Dapp is also deployed using vercel and can be found here: https://nftcoveredcall.vercel.app/

- ### How to mint + approve NFT and create, buy, and execute a call option
+ ### How to create, buy, and execute a call option
  - Click the "connect to metamask" button and connect to your wallet
  - Click on the create covered call button
- - Click on mint button - this will mint you an NFT from the test NFT deployed
- - Input the id of the NFT that you just minted and click the approve button (found after you hit create covered call)
+ - Fill in the information and first approve the NFT, then after that is done, you can create a covered call
- - You now own the NFT and have approved the smart contract to be able to transfer your NFT on your behalf
- - Click on create covered call and fill out the nftAddress, nftID, strikePrice, expirationTime (enter this in seconds from now) and premium price (cost of option).
-This may take a second, and after successfully creating the covered call, you can refresh the page and see your newly created option displayed
- - to buy the call option, click on the "buy option" button and enter the nftAddress and optionID (displayed on the page), along with the required amount of eth to buy the option (premium price)
+ - To buy the call option, click on the "buy option" button and enter the NFT Address and Option ID (displayed on the page), along with the required amount of ETH to buy the option (premium price)
- - In order to exercise the option, click on "exercise option" and input the nftAddress and optionID along with the require amount of eth to purchase the NFT (option strike)
+ - In order to exercise the option, click on "exercise option" and input the NFT Address and Option ID along with the required amount of ETH to purchase the NFT (option strike)